-For many years, LGA was adjusted annually based on inflationary growth.
+For many years, LGA grew annually indexed to inflation.
 In 2003, the Governor and legislature approved changes to the funding formula and levels that greatly limited St. Paul's LGA.
 LGA has continued to remain a volatile revenue source since 2003 and was reduced midyear in 2008, 2009, 2010 and 2011.
-Actual LGA funding received by the City remained flat for three consecutive years from 2011 to 2013.
-After a significant restoration in 2014 of \$10.1 imillion and an inflationary increase in 2015, the 2016 certified LGA is only modestly increasing by less than 1%.
+Actual LGA received by the City remained flat for three consecutive years from 2011 to 2013.
+After a significant restoration in 2014 of \$10.1 million, LGA grew at or below the rate of inflation in 2015 and 2016.
+The 2017 proposed budget assumes that the inflationary LGA increase that was included in the omnibus tax bill approved by the legislature at the end of the 2016 legislative session will be passed in a special session later this year.
+The projected increase for 2017 is over \$3 million for St. Paul.
+If this legislation is not approved in a special session, the budget will need to be adjusted by \$3 million prior to final budget adoption.